 I’m often asked, “When it comes to deciding what story to tell, where do I start?”

 Powerful stories are those that touch people, that touch people with a personal experience shared in a memorable workplace message, what we call your Better Tomorrow Message TM.

 Your teenage years are generally the best place to start.
-These years were generally your formative years, where you had many, diverse life experiences.
+Teenage years were generally your formative years, where you had many, diverse life experiences.

 Here are some suggestions to spur some creativity.
 Select an experience moment that will be relevant to your purpose and resonate with your audience.